waynegakuo/nova-reel/README.md

 1. **Go to Google Cloud Console:**
    - Visit the [Google Cloud Console](https://console.cloud.google.com/)
    - Make sure your Firebase project is selected in the project dropdown
+   - Click on "Dashboard" to see the project's overview page
 2. **Enable the Secret Manager API:**
    - In the left sidebar, go to "APIs & Services" > "Library"
    - Search for "Secret Manager API"